evergreen-ci/evergreen/README.md

 Easily navigate the state of your tests, logs, and commit history.

 #### Multiplatform Support
-Run jobs on Linux (including PowerPC and ZSeries), Windows, OSX, Solaris, and BSD.
+Run jobs on Linux (including PowerPC and ZSeries), Windows, OSX, and BSD.

 #### Spawn Hosts
 Spin up a copy of any machine in your test infrastructure for debugging.